IAmUser4574/zeromq-ros/README.md

 ## Architecture

-The middleware is broken into three different parts; a naming service, coordinators, and agents.
+The middleware is broken into three different parts; agents, coordinators, and a naming service.

+#### Agents

+Agents are members of the swarm that will be controlled by a coordinator.
+They are referenced by a unique identifying name and listen for JSON serialized ROS messages on a message queue.
+These serialized messages are then constructed into ROS messages and published to the associated topic.

+#### Coordinators

+Coordinators are the controllers of the swarm.
+They can send JSON serialized ROS messages to agents that get published to the associated topic.

-### Naming service
+#### Naming service

-The naming service is used
+The naming service is used to associate a robot's unique name to a host and port of the ZeroMQ message queue.
+This is vital for having dynamic swarm membership.
+Instead of sharing a configuration file with this information, a persistent, centralized server runs that holds this information.
+Also, the naming service holds a record of what agents are currently *alive* and able to be used.

 ## Install